Here’s an apple craft for kids and adults made out of oak apples or galls!Â

 Oak Apple Nature Craft

-Once finished these cute little oak apples make great rustic home decor.
+Once finished, these cute little oak apples look great sitting in bowls or baskets.
 They are also the perfect item to display on nature tables and make a great addition to a homeschool apple unit study.

 Don’t forget to check out our collection of nature crafts and nature art activities that use natural materials, and our fall bucket list filled with fun fall activities for the best autumn ever!